How psoriasis develops

 - Heavy alcohol consumption

-- Certain medications — including lithium, which is prescribed for bipolar disorder, high blood pressure medications such as beta blockers, antimalarial drugs, and iodides
+- Certain medications — including lithium, high blood pressure drugs and antimalarial drugs

 - Family history.
-This is one of the most significant risk factors.
-Having one parent with psoriasis increases your risk of getting the disease, and having two parents with psoriasis increases your risk even more.
+The condition runs in families.
+Having one parent with psoriasis increases your risk of getting the disease.
+And having two parents with psoriasis increases your risk even more.

-- Eye conditions.
-Certain eye disorders — such as conjunctivitis, blepharitis and uveitis — are more common in people with psoriasis.
+- Eye conditions, such as conjunctivitis, blepharitis and uveitis

-- Other autoimmune diseases.
-Celiac disease, sclerosis and the inflammatory bowel disease called Crohn's disease are more likely to strike people with psoriasis.
+- Other autoimmune diseases, such as celiac disease, sclerosis and the inflammatory bowel disease called Crohn's disease